jsoma/tabletop/README.md

       key: '1sbyMINQHPsJctjAtMW0lCfLrcpMqoGMOJj6AN-sNQrc',
       callback: showInfo
     })

 You pass in either `key` as the actual spreadsheet key, or just the full published-spreadsheet URL.

 `showInfo` is a function elsewhere in your code that gets called with your data.

+**Depending on how recently you've published your spreadsheet, your `key` comes from different places.** Either the spreadsheet's URL in the address bar, the Publish URL, or the Share URL.
+[Read this](https://github.com/jsoma/tabletop#if-your-publish-to-web-url-doesnt-work)

 ## Tabletop initialization options